Chapter 1: Florence, Italy

 - Use what you need.
 I'll feel less anxious knowing you have it.
 Come here... - he kissed Alec as if they were parting for life and then let him go and didn't even go to the window to watch him leave.
 He knew he would break down if he did.

-There was little time to worry, for a few minutes later a call form the reception informed him that his wife and daughters had just arrived and were already on their way up, accompanied by Herr Schmidt.
+There was little time to worry, for a few minutes later a call from the reception informed him that his wife and daughters had just arrived and were already on their way up, accompanied by Herr Schmidt.
 Maurice let them in, and Schmidt introduced the tall blonde woman.

 - Frau Goldfarb, Mr. Scudder.